balnet object.cv.balnet object.

 plot(x, lambda = NULL, groups = NULL, max = NULL, ...)

-x
+x |

-lambda
+lambda |

 If NULL (default) diagnostics over the lambda path is shown.
-Otherwise, diagnostics for a single lambda value is shown. (if target = "ATE", lambda can be a 2-vector, arm 0 and arm 1.)
+Otherwise, covariate balance at provided lambda value is shown (if target = "ATE", lambda can be a 2-vector, arm 0 and arm 1.) |

-groups
+groups |

-max
+max |

-The number of covariates to display in balance plot.
-Defaults to all covariates.
+The number of covariates to display in covariate balance plot.
+Defaults to all covariates. |

-Additional arguments.
+Additional arguments. |

-Invisibly returns a list with the information underlying the plot.
+Invisibly returns the information underlying the plot.

 n <- 100